Abraham21/personal-blog/content/pages/about.md

 ---
-template: page
-title: About me
+title: "About me"
+template: "page"
-socialImage: /media/grad.jpg
+socialImage: "/media/grad.jpg"
-slug: about
-draft: false
 ---

 Hello, I am Abraham Yepremian and I am a tech entrepreneur in Southern California.
-I am currently working on my company [BlockMotive](https://blockmotive.com/), which aims to innovate with web3 technology and NFTs in particular.
+I am currently working on my company [BlockMotive](https://blockmotive.com/), which aims to innovate with web3 and NFT technology.
 Previously, I worked as a Software Engineer at Disney where I built guest experiences technology for Disneyland, Walt Disney World, and Disneyland Paris.

 ![Graduation Photo](/media/grad.jpg)